dewynl/msc-ai-capstone-project/docs/dissertation.md

 The theoretical foundation rests on the principle that learning complex concepts becomes more efficient when preceded by mastery of simpler, foundational concepts.
 Educational curriculum design theory provides grounding through frameworks such as Bloom's taxonomy and constructivist learning principles that emphasise structured knowledge progressions (Anderson et al., 2001).
 The integration of established educational theory with machine learning curriculum design creates opportunities for developing training approaches that are both computationally effective and pedagogically sound.

 Educational hierarchy modelling represents a critical component of effective curriculum learning for syllabus generation.
 Educational knowledge exhibits complex hierarchical structures spanning conceptual dependencies, skill progressions, and institutional organisation levels (Gagné, 1985).
-Contemporary approaches incorporate multiple taxonomic frameworks including Bloom's taxonomy for cognitive skill levels and Webb's Depth of Knowledge for complexity assessment, providing structured approaches to organizing educational content according to cognitive complexity and learning progression principles.
+Contemporary approaches incorporate multiple taxonomic frameworks including Bloom's taxonomy for cognitive skill levels and Webb's Depth of Knowledge for complexity assessment, providing structured approaches to organising educational content according to cognitive complexity and learning progression principles.

 The integration of curriculum learning with neural architecture design requires embedding pedagogical progression requirements directly into model structure and training processes.
 Hierarchical attention mechanisms enable models to explicitly consider different levels of educational organisation during content generation, while memory architectures maintain representations of educational hierarchies to guide pedagogically appropriate content development (Yang et al., 2016).

 While curriculum learning provides the pedagogical foundation for structuring AI training to respect educational principles, determining the effectiveness of such approaches requires robust evaluation frameworks that can assess both technical performance and educational quality.
 This leads to the critical question of how to measure success in educational AI systems.

-## 2.5 Evaluation Frameworks for Educational AI
+## 2.6 Evaluation Frameworks for Educational AI

 Having examined the technical foundations, educational applications, domain adaptation methods, and pedagogical alignment principles, this section addresses the crucial challenge of evaluating AI systems designed for educational content generation—a task that requires balancing traditional NLP metrics with educational quality assessments.